Which Dutch Visa Should You Choose?

 10 What are the DAFT Visa requirements for US citizens?

-Applicants must prove US nationality, business registration, and financial means, but no detailed business plan or point system is required.
+Applicants must prove US nationality, business registration, and financial means, and also make a certain investment.

 11 What are the Netherlands business visa options for Japanese entrepreneurs?